kkamara/tele-browser/README.md

 This application enables you to manage items by category.
 Each item has a name key.
 The system allows you to perform standard CRUD operations.

-With the system open in two (or more) browser windows When a change is made in one window, the other window(s) handles the change without being manually refreshed.
+With the system open in two (or more) browser windows and tabs; when a change is made in one window, the other window(s) handles the change without being manually refreshed.
+You must be using the same browser client throughout e.g. all windows and tabs using Firefox.

 ## Usage